TSX Venture Investing

 Small companies are nimble and must make decisions on the fly, which can be advantageous against larger, bureaucratic organizations.
 However, quick decisions can also lead to downtrends if a startup’s management team isn’t seasoned.
 Having experience and a proven track record with early or development stage companies matters…

 That’s why at Pinnacle we track proven management teams involved in small or micro-cap publicly traded companies.
 If we miss the first home run a young entrepreneur or CEO hits, we try not to miss their second or third.

 We have compiled a rolodex of presidents, CFOs, and CEOs who have previous buyout experience and now run companies that trade on junior exchanges such as the Venture.

 In one of our free eBooks, titled Leading Juniors to Multimillion Dollar Buyouts, we identify 50 corporate leaders who led their previous company to a buyout while highlighting which small-cap companies they run today.
 We encourage you to download your free copy here.

 Proven management is more readily able to raise capital and advance assets than the ‘new kid on the block’ or unproven executive.

 A leader with a buyout under their belt likely has a support team in place – be it experienced lawyers, seasoned geologists and/or engineers, a network of brokers and bankers, and more.
 Essentially, they have a network to provide the necessary support needed for a speculative venture.

 Final Thoughts on TSX Venture Investing

-In addition to studying the company’s assets, before investing make sure at a minimum:
+In addition to studying the company’s assets, before speculating your hard-earned money on a TSX Venture stock, make sure (at a minimum):